drone-labs/about/README.md

 The goal is to send some GPIO inputs status to the Ground Station.
 This can be done with the help of the **AP_BUTTON** library.
 The GPIOs mentionned above (**GP0** and **GP1**) can be used, or any other GPIO available on the board.
-For the this test I use 2 inputs, the first connected to the **MODE** Button and the second connected to the **PAUSE** Button.
+For this test I use 2 inputs, the first connected to the **MODE** Button and the second connected to the **PAUSE** Button.

 	           ZCZ     GPIO       GPIO
 	Button     Pin     Id.
 Num.
 BBblack